Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 While some opponents of zoos believe they should all be closed, today’s zoos hold an important place in education and conservation.
 According to the Association of Zoos and Aquariums (AZA), modern-day zoos hold a high standard for education, research, animal welfare, and conservation.
 In Why Zoos and Aquariums are Beneficial, AZA contends that “In 2019, AZA and its members spent more than $230 million on field conservation work in 127 countries, focusing on population biology and monitoring, reintroduction, conservation education, and more.”

-Dr. James Borell, a conservation scientist, also points out that zoos play a large part in animal conservation by reintroducing extinct or endangered species to the wild, acting as a living museum, and setting up “insurance” populations at their facilities.
+Dr. James Borell, a conservation scientist, also points out that zoos play a large part in animal conservation by reintroducing extinct or endangered species to the wild, acting as living museums, and setting up “insurance” populations at their facilities.

 There are many zoos in the United States.
 These 31, however, are considered the best because of their excellent animal welfare record, history of education, and top-notch facilities.
 The next time you’re traveling near one of these zoos, add it to your plans and help their conservation and education efforts.